Questions and Answers about FEEDING THE SHEEP

 A: They loved each other to pieces, but for the first six months that Pogo was here she wouldn't go within five feet of him.

-A: He's a Goldendoodle (in other words, a mutt.
-Like Pippa--see below).
+A: Goldendoodles (in other words, mutts.).
 We had never heard of this mix when we went "just to look" at puppies, half Standard Poodle and half Golden Retriever.
 Turns out they're much in demand these days, but nobody knew about them then.
-He weighs quite a bit himself, by the way.
+Pogo weighed quite a bit himself, by the way.
+110, since you didn't ask.

 Q: Really?